slamora/brackets-wiki/Extension-Repository-Server-API.md

 * Fields needed:
   * ID of extension (used for constructing download URL, for example)
   * display name of extension
+  * name of the extension author
   * date of last update
   * download count (possibly total and "recent" (last week, perhaps) to help with sorting)
   * version number
   * min/max Brackets API version
+  * peer dependency requirements (if peer dependencies are being implemented)
   * a short description
   * rating
   * thumbnail URL (if available)